History of Ireland: Wars and penal laws

 The 17th century was perhaps the bloodiest in Ireland's history.
 Two periods of war (1641–53 and 1689–91) caused a huge loss of life.
-The ultimate dispossession of most of the Irish Catholic landowning class was engineered, and recusants were subordinated under the Penal Laws.
+The ultimate dispossession of most of the Irish Catholic landowning class was engineered, and recusants were subordinated under the Penal laws.

 During the 17th century, Ireland was convulsed by eleven years of warfare, beginning with the Rebellion of 1641, when Irish Catholics rebelled against the domination of English and Protestant settlers.
 The Catholic gentry briefly ruled the country as Confederate Ireland (1642–1649) against the background of the Wars of the Three Kingdoms until Oliver Cromwell reconquered Ireland in 1649–1653 on behalf of the English Commonwealth.
 Cromwell's conquest was the most brutal phase of the war.
-By its close, around half of Ireland's pre-war population was killed or exiled as slaves, where many died due to harsh conditions.
+By its close, around half of Ireland's pre-war population was killed or exiled into slavery, where many died due to harsh conditions.
 As retribution for the rebellion of 1641, the better-quality remaining lands owned by Irish Catholics were confiscated and given to British settlers.
 Several hundred remaining native landowners were transplanted to Connacht.

 Ireland became the main battleground after the Glorious Revolution of 1688, when the Catholic James II left London and the English Parliament replaced him with William of Orange.
-The wealthier Irish Catholics backed James to try to reverse the Penal Laws and land confiscations, whereas Protestants supported William and Mary in this "Glorious Revolution" to preserve their property in the country.
+The wealthier Irish Catholics backed James to try to reverse the Penal laws and land confiscations, whereas Protestants supported William and Mary in this "Glorious Revolution" to preserve their property in the country.
 James and William fought for the Kingdom of Ireland in the Williamite War, most famously at the Battle of the Boyne in 1690, where James's outnumbered forces were defeated.

 Indentured Labour

 From the 15th to the 18th century, Irish, English, Scots and Welsh prisoners were transported for forced labour in the Caribbean to work off their term of punishment.
 Even larger numbers came voluntarily as indentured servants.
 In the 18th century they were sent to the American colonies, and in the early 19th century to Australia.
 The Irish were dehumanised by the English, described as "savages," so making their displacement appear all the more justified.
 In 1654 the British parliament gave Oliver Cromwell a free hand to banish Irish "undesirables".
 Cromwell rounded up Catholics throughout the Irish countryside and placed them on ships bound for the Caribbean, mainly the island of Barbados.
-By 1655, 12,000 political prisoners had been forcibly shipped to Barbados and into indentured servitude.
+By 1655, 12,000 political prisoners had been forcibly shipped to Barbados and into slavery.